seishun/node-steam-trade/README.md

 Allows you to automate Steam trading in Node.js.

 # Usage
-Instantiate a SteamTrade object without arguments, then use methods documented below.
+Instantiate a SteamTrade object, then set its `sessionID` and `cookie` properties.
+You can use [node-steam](https://github.com/seishun/node-steam)'s `webSessionID` event and `webLogOn` method respectively to get them.

 Do not make multiple method calls at once (e.g. `addItem(derp); addItem(herp);`) - instead, make the second call in the callback provided to the first one (`addItem(derp, function() {addItem(herp);});`).
 The callback will be passed the raw JSON response object from Steam, in case you want it for some reason.